 Based on this research, some people claim that drinking or injecting a solution containing a 35 percent concentration of hydrogen peroxide cures cancer.

 Studies looking at the link between cancer cells and oxygen started in the 1950s.
 In one very early study in 1957, rats with cancerous tumors drank a mixture of hydrogen peroxide and water.
 Between 50 and 60 percent of the rats were tumor-free within 60 days.

 Other animal studies were done over the next few decades.
 However, most found that injecting hydrogen peroxide into cancerous tumors was ineffective.

 A closer look

-While some of the early studies done about hydrogen peroxide and cancer seem promising, more recent research reveals major problems.
-For example, researchers now know that cancer cells don’t survive better in an environment without oxygen.
+While some of the early studies on hydrogen peroxide and cancer seemed promising, more recent research reveals major problems.
+For example, researchers now know that cancer cells don’t survive any better in an environment without oxygen.

 Cancer cells grow without oxygen because they spread so quickly that blood vessels can’t deliver oxygen to them fast enough.
-Cancer cells can survive with or without oxygen.
-Flooding them with oxygen won’t stop their growth.
+This means cancer cells can survive with or without oxygen — so flooding them with oxygen won’t stop their growth.

 Hydrogen peroxide can be dangerous to humans when swallowed or injected.

 If you have some hydrogen peroxide in your medicine cabinet, it’s likely a 3 percent concentration.
 When swallowed, 3 percent hydrogen peroxide can cause stomach irritation and even chemical burns in some cases.

 Hydrogen peroxide cancer treatments usually involve 35 percent hydrogen peroxide.
 This is more than 10 times stronger than what you’d find in a brown bottle at most drugstores.